OctopusDeploy/docs/docs/administration/sync-instances/index.md

 ### Data with the same name but different details

-Most of the data referenced by your deployment and runbook processes have to exist for everything to work.
-For example, if your deployment process directly references a worker pool with the name **Ubuntu Worker Pool**, all instances have to have that worker pool.

-However, while they must exist, only the name must be the same between instances.
-The details can be very different.
+Most of the data referenced by your deployment and runbook processes have to exist.
+For example, a deployment process directly references a worker pool with the name **Ubuntu Worker Pool**.
+While the data has to exist, only the name must be the same between instances.
 The source instance could have 5 EC2 instances for the **Ubuntu Worker Pool**, while the destination instance could have 3 EC2 instances in a different region.
 As long as the worker pool **Ubuntu Worker Pool** exists in both instances with running workers, everything will work fine.

 The data that must exist but have different details is: